krasimir/blog-posts/2016/DebuggingWithNode/post.md

 ### Continue execution (`cont` or `c`)

 When we debug complex applications we have lots of stuff happening.
 Very often we have long execution path and in order to reach the interesting part we have to pass several functions. `next` command is not working well in such cases simply because we have to run it multiple times.
-It's better to use `count` or `c`.
+It's better to use `cont` or `c`.
 It tells to the debugger "Continue till you find a breakpoint".
 We didn't set any breakpoints so far so typing `c` as a first command executes the whole program and we see the result.

 ![Debugging in Node.js](./imgs/01_06.jpg)